 - I am proud of my business.

 None of this happened overnight.
 In fact, I tried and failed at A LOT of things.
 I’ve set up shop on at least 8 different selling platforms, spent months creating a product line only to realize that I hate making those products, lived in anxiety-filled fear that I would have to make one more custom order that I didn’t know if I could handle.
-I’ve filled my basement with craft show inventory and lived the traveling craft show lifestyle, sacrificing major events and time that I could have spent with family and friends.
+I’ve filled my basement with inventory, sacrificing time that I could have spent with family and friends to take my chances at craft shows.
 I set up shop on Etsy then wondered why, month after month, I wasn’t getting any sales.

-I created this website because I want to support and encourage you as you define success for your own handmade business.
+I created this website because I want to support and encourage you as you define success for your own creative business.

 I love to see makers succeed (especially the makers who work as hard as I do!)
 And if you’ve ever had the *JOY* of having a booth next to mine at a craft show all weekend, you know that I enthusiastically want to help you with your online business. (“Hi, I’m Elissa, and this weekend, we’re going to open your Etsy store, create a marketing plan, develop systems for running a profitable online business, and defeat self-doubt!
 YAY!)

-So here’s the plan: we’re going to work on our handmade businesses together.
-I’m going to keep learning, and you’re going to use this knowledge to build a handmade business that you can love.
+So here’s the plan: we’re going to work on our creative businesses together.
+I’m going to keep learning, and you’re going to use this knowledge to build a creative business that you can love.
 No pressure.
 Just honest feedback and guidance from someone who has been there.
-(I picture us sitting on my deck with our favorite beverages, having casual but in-depth conversations about our handmade businesses…I have a vivid imagination.)
+(I picture us sitting on my deck with our favorite beverages, having casual but in-depth conversations about our businesses…I have a vivid imagination.)

 So let’s get started.
 I can’t wait to see the business you build.